Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 Nnedi3 was originally conceived as a deinterlacer;
 as such,
-it only doubles a frame’s height, leaving the original pixel rows untouched and interpolating the missing ones.
+it only doubles a frame's height, leaving the original pixel rows untouched and interpolating the missing ones.
 This, however, can trivially be leveraged